wahrwolf/ba-thesis/chapters/600-discussion.md

 ### Creation of a relatedness Score
 To measure the relatedness of language pairs and calculate a possible correlation with the performance on translation systems, I suggest the creation of a new and simple score.
 The FSI uses the necessary study time to rank the training difficulty of language pairs.
-I suggest the creation and evaluation of a score based on the median trainings time.
+I suggest the creation and evaluation of a score based on the median training time.
 This information can be easily collected for humans and tested for neural machine translation.

 ### Extend the OPUS Project
 The OPUS project host a variety of corpus data.
-However the data is only available unstructured.
+However the data is only available in an unstructured format.
 I invite all researchers to submit their trainings data and preparation scripts.
 Projects like OpenNMT can benefit hugely from a shared collection of preparation scripts.

 # Conclusion
 In conclusion, the problem of domain control in neural machine translation is very challenging and not solved in any translation related area.
-As my thesis and the current research shows, the impact of domain control mechanism can not always be predicted and depends on the a lot of different factors.
+As my thesis and the current research shows, the impact of domain control mechanism can not always be predicted and depends on a lot of different factors.
 The domain and language selection should always be considered when choosing any domain adaption mechanism.